chromice/programming-style-guides/PHP Coding style guide.md

 - Method and function names MUST be declared in lower case with underscore separators.

-- Code MUST use tabs for indenting, not spaces.
+- Code MUST use tabs for indentation, not spaces.

 - There MUST NOT be a hard limit on line length; the soft limit MUST be 120 characters; lines SHOULD be 80 characters or less.